 - when evaluation individual solutions directly via the REST-API, a limit of one REST-call per minute shall be observed

 - In order to be eligible for prizes

-- a participant must release their solution unter the MIT License .
+- a participant must release their solution unter the MIT License and make it available to the organizers.
 We encourage all participants to open-source their code!

 - the solutions must be found by the participants’ solver in no more than 15 minutes per problem instance.
 The resource limits are: 32 CPU cores, 256 GB of RAM.
 You may use GPUs if desired.
 If you want to use more exotic hardware, please get in touch with us and we will let you know if your desired setup would still qualify for the awards.